Donaldson (DCI)

 7. Operating Margin

-Donaldson’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 14% over the last five years.
+Donaldson’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 14.1% over the last five years.
 This profitability was top-notch for an industrials business, showing it’s an well-run company with an efficient cost structure.
 This result isn’t too surprising as its gross margin gives it a favorable starting point.

 Donaldson Trailing 12-Month Operating Margin (GAAP)

-This quarter, Donaldson generated an operating margin profit margin of 16%, up 1.4 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Donaldson generated an operating margin profit margin of 13.2%, down 1.2 percentage points year on year.
+Since Donaldson’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share